 - Four Ounces or Less But More Than Two Ounces — Class A misdemeanor

 - Five Pounds or Less But More Than Four Ounces — State jail felony

 - 50 Pounds or Less But More Than 5 pounds — Third-degree felony

 - 2,000 Pounds or Less But More Than 50 pounds — Second-degree felony

-- More Than 2,000 Pounds — First-degree felony with mandatory minimum prison sentence of five years
+- More Than 2,000 Pounds — First-degree felony with a mandatory minimum prison sentence of five years

 Texas Health and Safety Code § 481.113 establishes that knowingly manufacturing, delivering, or possessing with intent to deliver synthetic drugs can result in the following charges, depending on the amount of the synthetic drug:

 - Less Than One Gram — State jail felony

 - One Gram or More But Less Than Four Grams — Second-degree felony